-(a) Contaminant Level pico-Curies per liter Combined radium-226 and radium- ·228 5 Gross alpha particle activity (including radium-226, but excluding radon and uranium)15 (b) The average annual conc and photon radioactivity fro centration of beta particle m man-made radionuclides in and photon radioactivity from man-made radionuclides in drinking water shall not produce an annual dose equivalent to the total body or any internal organ greater than 4 millirem/year.

-(c) Except for the radionuclides listed in Table A, the concentration of man-made radionuclides causing 4 mrem total body or organ dose equivalent shall be calculated on the basis of a 2 liter per day drinking water intake using the 168-hour data listed in "Maximum Permissible Body Burdens and Maximum Permissible Exposure", NBS Handbook 69, as amended August 1963, U>S> Department of Commerce.
+(a) Contaminant Combined radiun - Level pico-Curies per liter 5 Gross alpha particle activity (including radium-226, but excluding radon and uranium) (b) The average annual concentration of beta particle and photon radioactivity from man-made radionuclides in drinking water shall not produce an annual dose equivalent to the total body or any internal organ greater than 4 millirem/year. (c) Except for the radionuclides listed in Table A, the concentration of man-made radionuclides causing 4 mrem total body or organ dose equivalent shall be calculated on the basis of a 2 liter per day drinking water intake using the 168-hour data listed in "Maximum Permissible Body Burdens and Maximum Permissible Exposure", NBS Handbook 69, as amended August 1963, U.S. Department of Commerce.
 If two (2) or more radionuclides are present, the sum of their annual dose equivalent to the total body or to any organ shall not exceed 4 millirem/year.

-TABLE A -- Average Annual Concentrations Assumed to Produce a Total Body or Organ Dose of 4 mrem/year.

-Radionuclide Critical Organ ٠ • • • • Pci Per Liter Tritium Strontium Total Body Bone Marrow •

-5.9.2 Radionuclides Sampling and Analytical Requirements

-(a) Monitoring requirements for gross alpha particle activity, radium-226 and radium-228.
+TABLE A Average Annual Concer a Total Body or Organ ntrations Assumed to Produce Dose of 4 mrem/year.
+Radionuclide Critical Organ Pci Per Liter Tritium Strontium 5.9.2 Radionuclides Sampling and Analytical Requirements (a) Monitoring requirements for gross alpha particle activity, radium-226 and radium-228.
 (1) Initial Sampling to determine compliance with paragraph 5.9.1 shall commence immediately upon the effective date of these regulations and the analysis shall be completed within one (1) year from the effective date of these regulations.
 Compliance shall be based on the analysis of an annual composite of four (4) samples obtained at quarterly intervals.